openwisp/openwisp-wifi-login-pages/docs/user/setup.rst

 .. note::

-    If a variant defines a configuration option which contains an array/list of objects (eg: menu links), the array/list defined in the variant always overwrites fully what is defined in the parent configuration file.
+    If a variant defines a configuration option which contains an array/list of objects (e.g.: menu links), the array/list defined in the variant always overwrites fully what is defined in the parent configuration file.

 Variant with Different Organization Slug / UUID / Secret